 Subscribe

-Maths in Museums: Castle Keeps and Their Shapes
+Maths in Museums: The Geometry of Castle Keeps (and Why Shapes are Important to Architecture)

 I recently took time out for a quick weekend away in South Wales.
 The itinerary involved, as is only right, castles[1].
 I was struck by the geometric shapes of the keeps - particularly one with a circular cross-section at Tretower castle, and a larger one with a hexagonal base that forms part of Raglan castle.